Three kinds of eye specialists, each with different training and experience, can provide routine eye care and fill prescriptions:

 - Optometrists.
 An optometrist has a doctor of optometry (O.D.) degree.
 Optometrists are trained to evaluate vision, prescribe corrective lenses and diagnose common eye disorders.

 - Opticians.
-An optician is an eye specialist who fills prescriptions for eyeglasses — assembling, fitting and selling them.
-In some states, opticians are also allowed to sell and fit contact lenses.
+An optician is a professional who fills prescriptions for eyeglasses — assembling, fitting and selling them.
+In some states, opticians may also sell and fit contact lenses.

 No matter which type of eye specialist you choose, here's some information to help you get ready for your appointment, and know what to expect from your doctor.